 Fellowships may be taken up in either the autumn or the spring semester in Athens or Knossos.
 The period of time is usually spent in a continuous block but it may alternatively be broken up into non-continuous blocks after discussion with the Director.
 Accommodation is also offered to an accompanying spouse/partner, at a nominal daily rate.

 Before developing a proposal, applicants are advised to contact the relevant member of staff if they propose to include: BSA material (Archivist), Museum material (Assistant Director), Knossos material (Knossos Curator), Fitch Laboratory collections and facilities (Fitch Director) or need permissions to visit sites or study material (School Administrator).
 Further information about the School can be found at www.bsa.ac.uk.

-Applicants should submit a covering letter, a Curriculum Vitae and a statement of their proposed programme of research in Greece.
+Applicants should submit a covering letter, a statement of their proposed programme of research in Greece, and a Curriculum Vitae.

 Applications for the 2024-25 session must be submitted by October 6th 2023.